hxu296/stock-drop-notifier/command.md

 - /rm 12391
 - /rm 31259 50028

+#### !platform ####
+This command is used to customize the platform parameter of a filter, which is a ***required*** parameter filed.
+To use this command, follow !search with either the word newegg or bestbuy for whom a newly added notifier will scrape on.
+Examples of this command are as follows:
+- !platform newegg
+- !platform bestbuy

 #### !search ####
 This command is used to customize the search_words parameter of a filter, which is a ***required*** parameter filed.
 To use this command, follow !search with a list of space-separated words for whom a newly added notifier will search.
 Examples of this command are as follows:
 - !search "Play Station 5", PS5